-The purpose of this Policy Statement is to state the view of the members of the Canadian Securities Administrators (the "CSA" or "we") on various matters related to the Regulation.
+The purpose of this Policy Statement is to state the view of the participating members ("we") of the Canadian Securities Administrators (the "CSA") on various matters related to the Regulation.

 We are concerned by complaints we have received regarding the marketing of products commonly called "binary options" to individuals.
-Many of these products and the platforms selling them have been identified as vehicles to commit fraud.
+Many of these products and the platforms offering them have been identified as vehicles to commit fraud.
 Some persons have used misleading information to promote these products as legal and legally offered, despite not being authorized to offer these products to individuals in Canada.
-The Regulation explicitly prohibits advertising, offering, selling or otherwise trading a binary option (as defined in the Regulation) with or to an individual.
+The Regulation explicitly prohibits advertising, offering, selling or otherwise trading a binary option, as defined in the Regulation, with or to an individual.

-The CSA consider a person to be trading in securities or derivatives in a local jurisdiction if that person offers or solicits trades of securities or derivatives to persons in that local jurisdiction, including through a website or other electronic means.
+We consider a person to be trading in securities or derivatives in a local jurisdiction if that person offers or solicits transactions in securities or derivatives to persons in that local jurisdiction, including through a website or other electronic means.